Moebirdie/A-Weather-Dashboard/README.md

 ## Additional Notes
 This Weather Dashboard was completed after the "Oh My Stars" project.
-I wrote the code for retrieving and displaying the weather in the "Oh My Stars" application, so you will see similaries between the two code bases.
+I wrote the code for retrieving and displaying the weather in the "Oh My Stars" application, so you will see some similaries in the weather functions.

 ## License